TessellateDataScience/ProgramRonin/README.md

 # Project Ronin
 ## Summary
 We would like to offer a learning program that teaches students how to develop sustainable businesses with less money.
 It will focus on the development of software development and application of this in producing a product/service that helps address a more socially-oriented problem while ensuring project survival.
-We believe our program teaches skills that are more needed going into the 21st century, unlike other institutions that focus on antiquated concepts.
+We believe our program teaches skills that are more needed going into the 21st century, unlike other institutions that focus on antiquated concepts based on paradigms of the last century [1].

 ## Program themes
 Main themes covered in the program include: computational science, yourself and leadership, teamwork & effective collaboration, social entrepreneurship, fundraising & marketing.
 It will be aimed at self-directed learners, that focusses on female (or binary or other).
 This program will be run as an adjunct to other more 'formal' education, although no lower age requirement is set.